AlchemyInteractive/cpp-alliance/_posts/2018-01-09-Technical-committee-established.md

 layout: post
 nav-class: dark
 categories: company
-description: The board of directors establishes the Technical Committee, whose job is to inform the CEO and board on all technical matters such as code review, resume review, the quality of papers, and other ongoing work.
 ---
 The board of directors establishes the Technical Committee, whose job is to inform the CEO and board on all technical matters such as code